ChristianIvicevic/deployonfriday.io/posts/2020/11/nextjs-introduction.md

 Therefore sticking to our classic create-react-app bootstrapped project will suffice.

 Who knows what project might benefit from Next.js in the future?

+---

+If you want to check the full source code, head over to the [overengineered.io repository](https://github.com/ChristianIvicevic/overengineered.io) and start browsing.